zulip/zulip/templates/zerver/why-zulip.md

 There are a lot of team chat apps.
 So why did we build Zulip?

-We talk about Slack in the discussion below, but the problems apply equally to other apps with Slack’s conversation model, including Hipchat, IRC, Mattermost, Discord, Spark, and others.
+We talk about Slack in the discussion below, but the problems apply equally to other apps with Slack’s conversation model, including HipChat, IRC, Mattermost, Discord, Spark, and others.

 ## Reading busy Slack channels is extremely inefficient.